 TOPCOAT: Use Gel Satin Topcoat or Arm-R-Seal.
 You can also use waterbased High Performance or Flat Out Flat, but wait 72 hours before applying when changing from oil to water based finishes.

 COVERAGE: 200 sq.ft/qt VOC:<550 g/l (4.59 lbs/gal).

-RECOMMENDED USES: any wood project, fiberglass doors, interior or exterior.
+RECOMMENDED USES: Indoor wood projects, fiberglass doors and interior uses.

 SPONTANEOUS COMBUSTION: This is a combustible product.
 Dispose of product soaked rags for all oil base products in accordance with local ordinances.

 STORAGE: Always store product in temperature controlled space.
 Partially used oil based products will start to oxidize with contact with air, forming a film or hardening.
-If you plan on storing partially used product, add Bloxygen to replace the air, seal tightly, and store upside down.
+Gel stains will harden faster than most.
+If you plan on storing partially used product, clean the rim of the can completely, add Bloxygen to replace the air, seal tightly, and store upside down.

 WARNING: TEST FOR COMPATIBILITY WHEN USING THIS PRODUCT WITH PRODUCTS FROM OTHER BRANDS.
 General Finishes products should be tested to your complete satisfaction before using.
 General Finishes will not be responsible for any failure if our products are used in conjunction with other brands of finishes.
 We do not test General Finishes products with those of another manufacturer and will not accept liability if there is a compatibility issue.